UtkarshBhardwaj007/UtkarshBhardwaj007.github.io/Solidity.md

 }
 ```

-* **View Functions**: If a function is only reading data from the blockchain, you can mark it as `view`.
-This will save you some gas:
+* **View Functions** (`State Modifier`): If a function is only reading data from the blockchain, you can mark it as `view`.
+This will save you some gas. `view` functions don't cost any gas when they're called externally by a user. **NOTE** that if a `view` function is called internally from another function in the same contract that is not a view function, it will still cost gas.
+This is because the other function creates a transaction on Ethereum, and will still need to be verified from every node.
+So view functions are only free when they're called externally.:

 ```solidity
 function sayHello() public view returns (string memory) {}
 ```

-* **Pure Functions**: If a function doesn't read from the blockchain at all (i.e., it only depends on its parameters), you can mark it as `pure`.
+* **Pure Functions** (`State Modifier`): If a function doesn't read from the blockchain at all (i.e., it only depends on its parameters), you can mark it as `pure`.
 This will save you even more gas:

 ```solidity
 function _multiply(uint a, uint b) private pure returns (uint) {